Congratulations on being admitted to the nation's most influential art and design school!

 You are reviewed for SAIC's merit-based scholarship (based on a holistic review of your application and not on need) once you have been admitted to SAIC.
 No additional paperwork or applications are necessary.
-Find more information here.
+More merit scholarship info.

 We recommend searching sources like fastweb.com or speaking with your high school or college counselor about other local scholarship opportunities.
 Also consider scholarships offered by any professional, community, or religious organizations of which you are a member.
-For additional outside scholarship sources and information, visit here.
+See additional outside scholarship sources and information.

 Figure Your Costs Budgeting Worksheet

-Complete this worksheet available in your Financial Aid Award Guide or online here to determine if you have enough financial resources to cover your entire annual cost of attendance.
+Complete this worksheet available in your Financial Aid Award Guide or online using our Figure Your Costs Budgeting Worksheet to determine if you have enough financial resources to cover your entire annual cost of attendance.
 You may need to apply for additional credit-based loans such as the Federal Direct Parent PLUS loan or Private loans.
 These loans are only available to credit-worthy borrowers.